-Outside the Sahel, major sources in Figure 7 have been identified and described by Prospero et al. [2002].
-These include major depressions (Bodélé, #7; Qattarah, #17), large basins with sand seas (Erg of Bilma, #8; Erg el Djouf, #10; Grand Erg Occidental, #13; Grand Erg Oriental, #14; Libyan Desert, #15), ephemeral lakes (Sebkhet te-n-Dgâmcha, #11; Chott el Jerïd, #19; Chott Melrhir, #20; lakes in the Tiris Zemmour region, #12), and the Nile river basin (#16), all of which are essentially natural sources.
-Additional sources associated with ephemeral lakes can be identified in Figure 7, such as Chott el Hodma (#21) and Chott ech Chergui (#22) in the Atlas Mountains (#F).
+[59] Outside the Sahel, major sources in Figure 7 have been identified and described by Prospero et al. [2002].
+These include major depressions (Bodélé, location 7, and Qattarah, location 17), large basins with sand seas (Erg of Bilma, location 8; Erg el Djouf, location 10; Grand Erg Occidental, location 13; Grand Erg Oriental, location 14; and Libvan Desert, location 15), ephemeral lakes (Sebkhet te-n-Dgâmcha, location 11; Chott el Jerïd, location 19; Chott Melrhir, location 20; and lakes in the Tiris Zemmour region, location 12), and the Nile River Basin (location 16), all of which are essentially natural sources.
+Additional sources associated with ephemeral lakes can be identified in Figure 7, such as Chott el Hodma (location 21) and Chott ech Chergui (location 22) in the Atlas Mountains (location F).
 Mahowald et al. [2003] have shown the importance of the hydrological cycle on modulating dust emission in the zone of Chotts.
-In addition to these large natural sources, smaller anthropogenic sources can be identified in coastal Morocco (#23), Tunisia, Libya and Egypt.
+In addition to these large natural sources, smaller anthropogenic sources can be identified in coastal Morocco (location 23), Tunisia, Libya, and Egypt.

-The Bodélé depression (#7 in Figure 7) has been studied extensively, including during the BODEX field campaign [Washington et al., 2006; Todd et al., 2007].
+[60] The Bodélé depression (location 7 in Figure 7) has been studied extensively, including during the BoDEx field campaign [Washington et al., 2006; Todd et al., 2007].
 Prospero et al. [2002] described it as one of the most intense dust sources in the world.
-The frequency and intensity of dust emissions from the Bodélé has been related to a Venturi effect of the Harmattan winds passing between the Ennedi (#C) and Tibesti (#D) mountains [Washington et al., 2006].
-In Figure 7, we see additional sources (#5) associated with alluvial fans and wadis on the flanks of the Ennedi (#C) and Ouaddai Highlands (#B).
-The alluvial fans in this region are the sources of weathered sedimentary material which is carried down to the Bodélé (#7) and even the Erg of Bilma (#8), constantly replenishing these sources with fine soil particles [Wright, 2001].
+The frequency and intensity of dust emissions from the Bodélé has been related to a Venturi effect of the Harmattan winds passing between the Ennedi (location C) and Tibesti (location D) mountains [Washington et al., 2006].
+In Figure 7, we see additional sources (location 5) associated with alluvial fans and wadis on the flanks of the Ennedi (location C) and Ouaddai highlands (location B).
+The alluvial fans in this region are the sources of weathered sedimentary material which is carried down to the Bodélé (location 7) and even the Erg of Bilma (location 8), constantly replenishing these sources with fine soil particles [Wright, 2001].
 Schepanski et al. [2009] also identified these flanking fans as dust sources.
-Alluvial sediments (#9) are also clearly identified on the southern flank of the Aïr and the Ahaggar (#E) mountains.
+Alluvial sediments (location 9) are also clearly identified on the southern flank of the Aïr and the Ahaggar (location E) mountains.
 These sources are sensitive to the hydrological cycle as well as to effects of mesoscale winds intensified by the orography.

-Dust activity is seen in Figure 7 along the Mediterranean basin in Andalusia (#24), and Cyprus (#18).
-These sources reach a maximum activity in summer, with maximum FoO over the fluvial plains of the Guadalquivir and Segura rivers in Southern Spain.
+[61] Dust activity is seen in Figure 7 along the Mediterranean basin in Andalusia (location 24) and Cyprus (location 18).
+These sources reach a maximum activity in summer, with maximum FoO over the fluvial plains of the Guadalquivir and Segura Rivers in southern Spain.
 Dust from these sources is mainly associated with agriculture, and dust tends to channel through and flow down the river valley [Fernandez et al., 2000].
-Desertification in the western Mediterranean basin has been documented for quite some time, and appears to have been triggered by climatic variability and demographic disequilibrium and the associated changes in agricultural practice [Puigdefábregas Mendizabal, 1998].
+Desertification in the western Mediterranean basin has been documented for quite some time and appears to have been triggered by climatic variability and demographic disequilibrium and the associated changes in agricultural practice [Puigdefábregas and Mendizabal, 1998].
 In summer, dust sources are also apparent in the Konya plain (cf. third panel in Figure 4), which were previously identified as the hot spot of wind erosion in Turkey [Berktay et al., 2006; Avci, 2011].